jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 True to the trend ravaging our economy, what Dr. Eck got was bureaucrats running interference drills.
 Meaning since 1970, the valuable administration of clinics and hospitals was taken over by government and corporate middlemen.
 These people created ever more paperwork to put themselves in between doctors and their patients.

-Notice I said paperwork, because actual paper forms, rules, and regulations helps delay processing.
+Notice I said paperwork, because actual paper forms, regulations, and fax machines helps delay processing.

 Paperwork makes customers, and even doctors, dependent on bureaucrats.
 That's why our society doesn't have "Medical FaceTime" or "InstaInsuranceHealth" apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.

 Using digital technology to its full potential would put many micro-managing middlemen out of a job.